huggingface/safetensors/README.md

 Notes:
  - Duplicate keys are disallowed.
 Not all parsers may respect this.
+ - In general the subset of JSON is implicitly decided by `serde_json` for this library.
+Anything obscure might be modified at a later time, that odd ways to represent integer, newlines and escapes in utf-8 strings.
+This would only be done for safety concerns
  - Tensor values are not checked against, in particular NaN and +/-Inf could be in the file
+ - Empty tensors (tensors with 1 dimension being 0) are not allowed.
+ They are not storing any data in the databuffer, yet retaining size in the header.
+ This might be relaxed at a later time if good use cases are found.
+ - 0-rank Tensors (tensors with shape `[]`) are allowed, they are merely a scalar.

 ### Yet another format ?